Your fingernails can say a lot about your health.

 Other B vitamins are also essential for nail health.

-Vitamin B12 plays a role in iron absorption and the development of red blood cells.
-Both iron and B12 are necessary for keeping nails strong and healthy.
+Vitamin B12 plays a role in iron absorption and red blood cell development.
+Both iron and B12 are necessary for strong, healthy nails.

-A deficiency in vitamin B12 can result in entirely blue nails, bluish-black pigments with wavy longitudinal dark streaks, and brownish pigmentation.
+A B12 deficiency can result in entirely blue nails, bluish-black pigments with wavy longitudinal dark streaks, or brownish pigmentation.

-A folate deficiency can cause a pigment change in your nails, making them rigid and brittle.
+Folate (vitamin B9) is also essential for nail growth and health, contributing to red blood cell formation and new cell development.
+A folate deficiency can cause pigment changes in your nails, making them rigid and brittle.

-To prevent deficiencies, adults require 2.4 mcg of vitamin B12 and 400 mcg of folate per day, though pregnant women have an increased need.
+To prevent deficiencies, adults need 2.4 mcg of vitamin B12 and 400 mcg of folate daily, though pregnant women need more.

-Folate can be found in dark green vegetables, citrus fruits, beans, peas, lentils, nuts, seeds, and avocados.
-On the other hand, B12 is primarily found in animal foods, such as meat, poultry, fish, eggs, and dairy, though it can be fortified into other foods and beverages.
+Folate is found in dark green vegetables, citrus fruits, beans, peas, lentils, nuts, seeds, and avocados.
+B12 is primarily in animal foods like meat, poultry, fish, eggs, and dairy, though it’s also fortified into some foods and beverages.

 Summary: Both vitamin B12 and folate play a role in red blood cell production and oxygen transportation to nail cells.
 Inadequacies can result in discoloration of your nails.